stonepros/stone/doc/architecture.rst

             |      OSDs     | |    Monitors   | |    Managers   | |      MDS      |
             +---------------+ +---------------+ +---------------+ +---------------+

-A Ceph Monitor maintains a master copy of the cluster map.
-A cluster of Ceph monitors ensures high availability should a monitor daemon fail.
-Storage cluster clients retrieve a copy of the cluster map from the Ceph Monitor.
+A Stone Monitor maintains a master copy of the cluster map.
+A cluster of Stone monitors ensures high availability should a monitor daemon fail.
+Storage cluster clients retrieve a copy of the cluster map from the Stone Monitor.

-A Ceph OSD Daemon checks its own state and the state of other OSDs and reports back to monitors.
+A Stone OSD Daemon checks its own state and the state of other OSDs and reports back to monitors.

-A Ceph Manager acts as an endpoint for monitoring, orchestration, and plug-in modules.
+A Stone Manager acts as an endpoint for monitoring, orchestration, and plug-in modules.

-A Ceph Metadata Server (MDS) manages file metadata when CephFS is used to provide file services.
+A Stone Metadata Server (MDS) manages file metadata when StoneFS is used to provide file services.

-Storage cluster clients and each :term:`Ceph OSD Daemon` use the CRUSH algorithm to efficiently compute information about data location, instead of having to depend on a central lookup table.
-Ceph's high-level features include a native interface to the Ceph Storage Cluster via ``librados``, and a number of service interfaces built on top of ``librados``.
+Storage cluster clients and each :term:`Stone OSD Daemon` use the CRUSH algorithm to efficiently compute information about data location, instead of having to depend on a central lookup table.
+Stone's high-level features include a native interface to the Stone Storage Cluster via ``librados``, and a number of service interfaces built on top of ``librados``.